openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 The end user will be expected to provide the default machine configs to turn on the feature for the whole cluster.
-As well as provide a `PerformanceProfile` manifest that describes their desired `isolated` and `reserved` CPUSet and the `Infrastructure` enum provided to the list in the `workloads` enum list.
+As well as provide a `PerformanceProfile` manifest that describes their desired `isolated` and `reserved` CPUSet and the `Management` enum provided to the list in the `workloads` enum list.

 **High level sequence diagram:**